nicoder/jvns.ca/content/post/2017-08-06-learning-at-work.markdown

 ### Choose projects I think I'll learn from

-Some of the things I"ve learned about in the last 3 years at stripe:
+Some of the things I've learned about in the last 3 years at stripe:

 * Scala/Ruby/Go
 * hadoop/mapreduce/scalding